What Other Parents Are Reading

 There is no vaccine to prevent dengue fever, so if children live in or will be visiting areas where dengue fever is likely, the only way to protect them from the disease is to minimize their chances of being bitten by an infected Aedes mosquito.

-In such cases, take the following precautions:
+In such cases, take these precautions:

 - Use screens on doors and windows, and promptly repair broken or damaged screens.
 Keep unscreened doors and windows shut.